" " 4 Tested Ways to Hang Things on a Brick Wall – No Drill – BesideTheFrontDoor.com

 4 Tested Ways to Hang Things on a Brick Wall – No Drill

 Want to hang decorative items from a brick wall, but don’t want to drill a hole in it?
+I have tested 4 different products for no-drill applications to a brick wall surface.
+Inside and out.

 • Hanging string trellis for plants